 Unique features like comprehensive spend tracking and daily cash back add to Apple Card’s appeal if you use the strategically.

 The newly launched Apple Card has drawn a lot of hype since its launch, but been met with a lot of mixed reviews – with die-hard Apple fans singing its praises while many experts are not quite as impressed.
 Critics point out that the rewards structure is less valuable for those who don’t regularly use Apple Pay, while fans note that if you are already using the mobile payment system, the card can easily bring in 2 percent cash back on every purchase.

 If you are a fan of Apple Pay and spend a significant amount on Apple purchases (including in-app purchases and Apple music subscriptions), the rewards rate on the Apple Card can be particularly lucrative.
-You’ll earn 3 percent back on all Apple purchases as well as Apple Pay purchases with select merchants – currently limited to T-Mobile, Uber, Uber Eats, Walgreens and Duane Reade stores – 2 percent back on other purchases when you use Apple Pay and 1 percent back on everything else.
+You’ll earn 3 percent back on all Apple purchases as well as Apple Pay purchases with select merchants – currently limited to Nike, T-Mobile, Uber, Uber Eats, Walgreens and Duane Reade stores – 2 percent back on other purchases when you use Apple Pay and 1 percent back on everything else.

 Applying for the Apple Card

 Apple Card is built directly into the Wallet app on iPhone, and the application process is seamless.
 Applicants are prompted to input basic information including their name, income and last four digits of their social security number.
 Then they can view their approved Apple Card offer with their APR and credit limit before choosing to accept the card.

 You can also apply for the Apple Card online when buying an eligible Apple product with monthly installments, but you’ll still need an existing Apple ID to apply.